Administrative Guidelines for Implementing CSU Hospotality Policy (ICSUAM1301.00)

 V. Funding Source

-There are three types of funds available for the payment of university expenditures: Operating Fund (Fund 485), Fund 948 (other than Fund 485) and Auxiliary Organization Funds.
+There are two types of funds available for the payment of university expenditures: State Funds and Auxiliary Organization Funds

 Auxiliary Organization Funds represent appropriate deposits in a recognized university auxiliary, including but not limited to Associated Students of CSUF, Inc., the Cal State Fullerton Philanthropic Foundation, and the Cal State Fullerton Auxiliary Services Corporation.